KungumapriyaaMKP/InfosysSpringboard/README.md

 Isha: Guys was there a tab showing repeatedly during presentation?
 I m really sorry.
 Something went wrong with my laptop, probably some virus because of which a tab was apprearing automatically.
 I m really sorry if it happened.
 And i m so happy they liked our project!!!!Everyone did good work.

+kungumapriyaa : that's not an issue isha , it happens unexpectedly, btwn great work